23 Vitamin B1 Foods You Should Include in Your Diet

+In this article, we will provide you with a list of vitamin B1 foods and elaborate on the benefits of the vitamin.
 Vitamin B1, also known as thiamine, belongs to the group of B vitamins.
 Since it is the first B vitamin that was discovered, the number 1 was assigned to it.
-The last vitamin in this group is vitamin B12 although this collection includes only eight vitamins.
-You can read more about them as well as about the missing Bs in the vitamins infographic created by our team at medalerthelp.org.
-Here, we’ll give you a list of vitamin B1 foods and go into depth about the benefits of thiamine.
+The last vitamin in this group is B12, although the vitamin B complex includes only eight vitamins.

 What Is Vitamin B1?

-Thiamine is a water-soluble vitamin responsible for energy metabolism, which means that it enables your body to transform food into energy.
-Another important vitamin B1 function is to support the nervous system.
-Just like other water-soluble vitamins, it is stored in small quantities, so you should take it regularly through your diet.
+Thiamine is a water-soluble vitamin responsible for energy metabolism—enabling your body to transform food into energy.
+Another vital vitamin B1 function is the support of the nervous system.
+Like other water-soluble vitamins, it is stored in small quantities, so you should manage its intake through diet.

 Vitamin B1 Benefits

 The functioning of the heart, muscles, and nervous system depends on this vitamin.
 Thiamine plays a crucial role in transforming carbohydrates, fats, and protein into energy needed for vital functions.
 It also helps the body produce adenosine triphosphate (ATP), a molecule that transports energy within cells.

 Since one of the thiamine benefits is its aid in hydrochloric acid release, it enhances digestion.
 Along with other B vitamins, vitamin B1 improves your body’s ability to cope with stress, which is why it’s often described as the “anti-stress” vitamin.
 It’s also used to enhance memory and concentration.
 Moreover, thiamine is necessary for keeping the liver healthy, just like vitamin C.

 Some foods, like whole grains, meat, and fish, are naturally rich in vitamin B1.
 What’s more, foods such as bread and cereals are usually fortified with thiamine.